leamas/oesenc_pi/README.md

 is much easier if a version with the other fixes is available in a git repo, upstreamed or in a fork.

+The *installation paths* is so far only known to be a problem on Mac.
+Here dynamic libraries (.dylib), regular .so libs and binaries should live in *.../Contents/PlugIns*.
+Language .lproj directories should got to *.../Contents/Resources*.
+The plugin data should reside in *.../Contents/SharedSupport/Plugins/\<plugin\>*.

 The *mingw* fixes and *fedora builder* are not relevant to the general case. mingw is anyway broken in this plugin, and the fedora builder is by no means necessary.